harriscarson1/Setting-Up-Active-Directory/README.md

 <br />

 <p>
 Next we are going to create a Domain Admin for the domain.
-First we need to open Active Directory Users and Computers and i am going to make 2 Organizational units Employees and Admins
+First we need to open Active Directory Users and Computers and i am going to make 2 Organizational Units: Employees and Admins

   </p>
 <p>